Hellenizing School: Translations

 The first works translated by this school were Dionysius Thrax's Grammar, Aelius Theon's Progymnasmata, the Book of Chries, a Christian version of Aphtonius's Progymnasmata.
 The school also translated a significant number of works from Greek patristic literature, including Irenaeus, which only survived in Greek fragments but had a complete version in Latin and Armenian.

 The translators showed a particular interest in Platonic or Neoplatonic literature.
 Consequently, they translated Euthyphro, the Apology of Socrates, the Minos, the Laws, and the Timaeus.
 They also translated Aristotelian texts, such as On the Universe, On Virtues and Vices, the Categories, or On Interpretation.
-Additionally, translated works included the Hermetica attributed to Hermes Trismegistus, Zeno of Citium's On Nature, or the Book of Causes.
+Additionally, translated works included the Hermetica attributed to Hermes Trismegistus, On Nature attributed to Zeno of Citium (but see Pseudo-Zeno), and the Book of Causes.
 Philo, John Philoponus, and Proclus were also authors translated extensively.
+The Armenian scholar Anania Shirakatsi wrote works on astronomy based on those of Basil of Caesarea and Aratus; he may have also produced an Armenian translation of Aratus's Phenomena.

-David the Invincible, an Armenian philosopher writing in Greek during the 5th and 6th centuries, was translated into Armenian by this school.
-He, along with Anania of Shirak, is considered to be a part of this school as they wrote their works in Greek during the same period.
+David the Invincible, a philosopher writing in Greek during the 5th and 6th centuries, was translated into Armenian by this school and was erroneously thought by Armenians to have been a student of Mesrop Mashtots, the inventor of the Armenian alphabet.